kunxiaogao/Portforlio/README.md

 - Code is still in process to be collated and uploaded soon.

 ## GNN Efficiency Improvements by Using Graph Sampling Strategies
-- Sample paper and poster to be submitted is included in this folder.\\
+- Sample paper and poster to be submitted is included in this folder.
 - Some sample code is updated.

+## Machine Learning in Medical Applications
+- Some sample code is updated.
+- Sample presentation is included in this folder.
 ## Internship in Glodon, Beijing
 Sample work which could be show without any sensitive or private data.